Russia, France close to deal on Mistrals - source

 French President Francois Hollande, who was holding talks with Russian President Vladimir Putin in the Armenian capital of Yerevan on Friday, suggested on Wednesday that Paris could cancel the contract and reimburse Moscow.

-Putin had said the previous week that Moscow would not impose penalties on France over the 1.2 billion euro (0.85 billion pounds) deal if all costs incurred by Russia were reimbursed.
+Putin had said the previous week that Moscow would not impose penalties on France over the 1.2 billion euro ($1.29 billion) deal if all costs incurred by Russia were reimbursed.

 Referring to the statement Hollande made on Wednesday, the Russian source close to talks said: "We value this declaration very highly."